CommonAccord/Site-Org/Doc/ABA/ABA_Intercreditor_Form.01.md

 6.1.1.2.5.sec=the interest rate, fees, advance rates, lending limits, and sublimits are commercially reasonable under the circumstances.]
 [Upon written request from First Lien Agent, Second Lien Agent, as holder of a Lien on the Collateral, will join any objection by First Lien Agent to the use, sale, or lease of cash collateral for any purpose other than adequate protection payments to Second Lien Claimholders.

-6.1.2.0.sec=Any customary “carve-out” or other similar administrative priority expense or claim consented to in writing by First Lien Agent to be paid prior to the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations will be deemed for purposes of section 6.1(a)
+6.1.2.0.sec=Any customary “carve-out&rdquo; or other similar administrative priority expense or claim consented to in writing by First Lien Agent to be paid prior to the Discharge of First Lien Obligations up to the First Lien Cap with respect to the Capped Obligations and in their entirety with respect to First Lien Obligations that are not Capped Obligations will be deemed for purposes of section 6.1(a)

 6.1.2.1.sec=to be a use of cash collateral, and